ethpandaops/cbt/README.md

 - **Hybrid Push-Pull Scheduling**: Event-driven dependent processing with scheduled sweeps for reliability
 - **Tag-based Worker Filtering**: Workers can selectively process models based on tags for multi-tenant or specialized processing
 - **External Script Support**: Models can execute Python or other scripts for complex transformations beyond SQL
+- **Lag Support for External Models**: Configure lag to ignore recent data that may still be arriving (e.g., `lag: 30` ignores last 30 seconds)

 ## Architecture